gravitational/gravity/docs/6.x/cluster.md

 that can be re-executed or rolled back individually.
 This allows for interactive fix and retry loop should any of the steps fail.

 Each operation starts with building an operational plan - a tree of actions to perform in order to achieve a particular goal.
 Once created, the plan is either executed automatically or manually step by step to completion.

-!!! note
-    Starting with `5.3.7-alpha.1`, operation plan management is conveniently available under the `gravity plan` command:
+Operation plan management is available via `gravity plan` command:

 ```bash
 $ gravity plan --help